 Described as the crown jewel of this UNESCO World Heritage Site, this gorgeous hotel’s location means that it is easy to walk to the most ancient parts of Hoi An, but being by the river, the hotel feels peaceful and serene.

-Inspired by Hoi An town’s rich heritage and the love story between Sotaro and Wakaku, the hotel designers, have created an iconic 5-star riverside hotel in the heart of Hoi An.
-The hotel feels historic French colonial and yet has cute boutiquey touches like the bicycle in the foyer.
+Inspired by Hoi An town’s rich heritage and the love story between Sotaro and Wakaku, the hotel designers have created an iconic 5-star riverside hotel in the heart of Hoi An.
+The hotel feels historic French colonial and yet has cute boutique touches like the bicycle in the foyer.

 187 luxurious rooms and suites showcase lots of stylized detailing, such as arched corners to the ceilings.
 The Grand Deluxe room’s open-plan design means that the bathroom is only separated from the main bedroom by a curtain.
 Although this means the bathrooms lack privacy, this also helps the rooms to feel spacious and glamorous.
 Amenities in the bathroom are by Seaweed Therapy and are really nice.